agnithamohan/Compiler-Design-for-C/README.md

-# Compiler_design_project
+# Lexical Analyser for C-Compiler
-Code for building compiler from scratch
+Lex code for scanner of c-compiler